 Almond is an open, privacy-preserving virtual assistant by Stanford Open Virtual Assistant Lab.
 It allows you, among other things, to control Home Assistant using natural language.
-Once installed, it will be available on Lovelace via the microphone icon in the top right.
+Once installed, it will be available in the user interface via the microphone icon in the top right.

 Almond consists of three parts: